-Keep your foot elevated above your waist, and apply ice packs about 4 times a day.
-No matter how tedious this routine may seem to you, it’s nothing compared to months and months of misery. so, be diligent about elevating your foot and applying ice.
-These are the two most important things to do to keep down the swelling and thus prevent your bunion surgery recovery from dragging out too long.
+Keep your foot elevated above your waist, and apply ice packs for the first several days.
+No matter how tedious this routine may seem to you, it’s nothing compared to months and months of misery you could be faced with if you don’t do this.
+So, be diligent about elevating your foot and applying ice.
+These are the two most important things to do to keep down the swelling and thus prevent your recovery time from the bunionectomy from dragging out too long.

 As for walking, you want to put as little weight on the foot as possible in the beginning.
 Remember, during those first few days you are supposed to be sitting with your foot elevated at every possible opportunity (get yourself a stack of good books or movies), but when you have to walk, you will probably be advised to use crutches or a walker.

 However, you should really arrange things so that you are on your feet as little as possible for the first two weeks.
 Stairs are certainly to be avoided.
 If your bedroom is upstairs, make sure you change things around in your house before your surgery so you can sleep and rest downstairs.

 Even if you you start to feel fine sooner than expected, resist the urge to start walking before you are supposed to.
 Don’t push yourself!
 It just isn’t worth the risk of increased swelling.
 This is often a hard part for anyone who has undergone surgery of any kind.